COMMITMENT TO TRUTH AND RECONCILIATION

 Pledge 4 : Recognize and respond to microaggressions* and micro-inequities* by calling out prejudicial jokes, language and other behaviours that arise from and help perpetuate toxic stereotypes and myths.
 This is vital to nurturing a workplace environment that is inclusive and welcoming to our Indigenous employees.

-Pledge 5 : Encourage others around us to deepen their understanding of the truths in “truth and reconciliation”, have the courage to ask new questions and to make this an ongoing conversation in our corporate culture.
+Pledge 5 : Encourage others around us to deepen their understanding of the truths in “truth and reconciliation”, have the courage to ask new questions and to make this an ongoing conversation in our business culture.

 Pledge 6 : Take to heart the Truth and Reconciliation Commission’s 94 Calls to Action, in particular Call to Action #92 on Business and Reconciliation, which is core to Indigeno Travel’s mission.
 Among the ways we pledge to honour Call to Action #92 is to implement our Indigenization Strategy with due haste and preferentially contract and procure from Indigenous businesses and Indigenous economic development corporations.